snikket-im/snikket-server/docs/setup/quickstart.md

 You can create as many links as you want and share them with people.
 Each link can only be used once.
 Don't forget to drop the `--admin` part to create normal user accounts!

+Once you've created your admin account, you can also log in to the web management portal online by visiting `https://chat.example.com/` in your browser (obviously put your own domain in there!).

+{{< panel style="success" >}}
 That's it!
 How did it go?
-Let us know at feedback@snikket.org
+Let us know at feedback@snikket.org.
+Also if you want to support the project, consider a small [donation](/donate/) to help keep us working on it!
+{{< /panel >}}